abbiedaniel/salesforce-maintenance/PD1-Notes.md

   	 - SOQL does not support the asterisk * wild card character
   	 - Heap Limits: Use ```transient``` keyword prevents an Apex instance variable from being transmitted as part of the view state of a Visualforce page, which reduces view state size.
 Use SOQL loops for controlled batches.
 Clear variables once done to clear up memory.
   	 - Backslash Escape Character in SOQL:  \'  or \" or \n or \? etc.
+  	 - Picklist field filters: ; can be used instead of AND & , can be used instead of OR
   	 - The % and _ wildcards are suppored for with the LIKE operator.
   	 	- 'xyz%' matches zero or more characters
   	  	- '_xyz' matches exactly one character